lenaschimmel/bestelampe/license/README.md

 -->

 ## License
-The besteLampe! is open hardware:
+The besteLampe! is open hardware and tries to follow the [Best Practices for Open Source Hardware 1.0](https://www.oshwa.org/sharing-best-practices/) from the Open Source Hardware Association (OSHWA).

 - The hardware design is licensed under [CERN-OHL-S v2](https://ohwr.org/cern_ohl_s_v2.txt) or any later version.
 - The software is licensed under [GNU General Public Licence v3.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) or later